10 Vitamins (and Supplements) that Should Always Be Taken with Food

 You know that the best way to get your daily recommended amount of vitamins and minerals is through whole foods.
 However, sometimes your diet may not provide you with all the essential nutrients your body needs throughout the day.
 Enter: Dietary supplements.

-Vitamin and mineral supplements can provide an extra boost and prevent a deficiency for those who have a health condition, or simply need more in your diet.
+Vitamin and mineral supplements can provide an extra boost and prevent a deficiency for those who have a health condition, like diabetes, or simply need more in your diet.
 When it comes to supplements, choosing the correct dosage is important, as well as how and with what you take your vitamin.

 Read on to learn the dietary supplements you should always take with food to maximize your body’s absorption.
 Also, check out the ways to make your vitamins more effective.